-As of 31 December 2020 and 2019, all of CGIF's future guarantee fee receivables are classified as Level 3 within the fair value hierarchy.
+As of 31 December 2021 and 2020, all of CGIF's future guarantee fee receivables are classified as Level 3 within the fair value hierarchy.
+Likewise, as of 31 December 2021, the credit impaired guarantee receivables from the default is classified as Level 3 within the fair value hierarchy as well.

 The Finance Department is responsible for determining and reporting the fair value of guarantees reported in the Statement of Financial Position.
 The carrying amount of guarantees approximates its fair value.
-Future guarantees are stated at discounted present value using significant unobservable inputs such as discount rates applicable to individual guarantee contracts that are internally determined and are classified under Level 3.
-The valuation technique and significant unobservable quantitative inputs for guarantee receivables classified as Level 3 as of 31 December 2020 and 2019 were summarized below:
+Future guarantees are stated at discounted present value using significant unobservable inputs such as discount rates applicable to individual guarantee contracts that are internally determined.
+The valuation technique and significant unobservable quantitative inputs for guarantee fee receivables classified as Level 3 as of 31 December 2021 and 2020 were summarized below:

 Valuation Unobservable Ra nge

-Technique Input 2020 2019
+Technique Input 2021 2020

-Guarantee receivable Discounted cash flows Discount rates 1.35% to 9.70% 3.15% to 9.70%
+Guarantee fee receivable Discounted cash flows Discount rates 1.35% to 9.70% 1.35% to 9.70%

-There were no inter-level transfers during the year ended 31 December 2020 and 2019.
+There were no inter-level transfers during the year ended 31 December 2021 and 2020.